Dead Cat Bounce

-Dead Cat Bounce was an Irish comedy band made up of Demian Fox (drums), Shane O'Brien (bass) and James Walmsley (guitar and lead vocals).
-Based in Dublin, but touring all over the world, the group performed all-original comedy songs in variety of musical styles.
+Dead Cat Bounce was an Irish comedy troupe made up of Demian Fox (drums), Shane O'Brien (bass) and James Walmsley (guitar and lead vocals).
+Based in Dublin, the group performed original comedy songs in various musical styles.
+They wrote and starred in the mockumentary Discoverdale (2012), and wrote Apocalypse Clown (2023).

 History

 They met at Trinity College Dublin in 2002 where they were all founding members of the sketch comedy group H-BAM which also included Aisling Bea.
 In late 2007 Fox, O'Brien and Walmsley were living together in Dublin and began to write a sketch show which they performed in the Project Arts Centre in January 2008.
 They chose the name Dead Cat Bounce (a stockbroking term) because the show opened with three stockbrokers standing over the body of a dead hooker.
 Will Ferrell happened to be in the audience at this very first show.

 In April 2008 the group premiered a second show Dead Cat Bounce...Radio Play in Dublin’s Sugar Club.
 This was in the style of a 1950s radio recording and Mick Cullinan, who had directed the first show, was brought in to play keyboards and do live sound effects.
 This was also the first time the four played together as a band.
 In August 2008, they took both shows to the Edinburgh Festival Fringe, performing them back to back every night for a month.

 In October 2008, they recorded a pilot TV sketch show for RTÉ which was part of Project Ha Ha – a season of comedy pilots aired on RTÉ Two in January 2009.

 In March 2009, they were invited to perform at the Just For Laughs Festival in Montreal, appearing in a televised gala hosted by Martin Short.

 In January 2010 they made a series of clips for BBC Online entitled 'The Maida Vale Incident'.
 These were shot at Maida Vale Studios in London and featured the songs 'Midget', 'Overenthusiastic Contraceptive Lady' and 'Four Lads'.
 They also include a cameo from T4 presenter Miquita Oliver.

 In 2010, Dead Cat Bounce toured Australia for the first time, performing at the Adelaide Fringe Festival, Melbourne International Comedy Festival and Sydney Comedy Festival where they were awarded the Time Out Jury Prize.
 The following year they won the People's Choice Award at the Sydney Comedy Festival.

 In addition to comedy festivals, Dead Cat Bounce also performed at several major music festivals, including Electric Picnic, Oxegen, Leeds and Reading festivals.

 The band made a number of music videos, most notably "Rugby" which was first aired on the RTÉ show Republic of Telly and became the fifth most viewed YouTube clip in Ireland in 2011.
 In 2010 the band also recorded a charity single for Movember entitled "Every Time You Shave a Moustache Dies".